itu-itis/git-fundamentals-draft-itu-itis21-yalcina20/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY ALİHAN YALÇIN, 150200331]

 ## 🤓 Course overview and learning outcomes